shivagurija/micro-service/README.md

 8. Standard middleware/service templates to implement authentication for micro services.
 9. Centralized approach/service templates to store certificates and key store for encrypted/secure communication across micro services

+References: Domain Drivrn Design, Refactoring from Anamic Domain model towards a rcih one by Vladimir Korikov
+            Azure Functions Fundamentals, Building Serverless applications in Azure by Mark Heath,

 ## Communication between Micro Services

  1. Provide API Gateway to avoid communication from clients to all your micro services.
 API gateway shall be one point of contact for clients.
 We shall have multiple API Gateways per front end.
 Eg: API gate way for mobile front end and another API gateway for web front end.